This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 • - All operated by Bay Area Toll Authority (BATA)

-• - Only 2+ occupants needed for carpool rate
+• - 3+ occupants required for the carpool rate (uniform since Jan 2026)

 • - No pedestrian or bicycle access on most bridges